NY museum galleries refocus gaze on Islamic art

 The new emphasis on geography grew out of the view that while religion unifies the collection, region diversifies it.

-"Islam is not a single lens through which we view and interpret the art," said Navina Najat Haidar, curator and coordinator in the Met Museum's department of Islamic art.
-"Rather, it's an inverted lens that reveals great diversity."
+"Islam is not a single lense through which we view and interpret the art," said Navina Najat Haidar, curator and coordinator in the Met Museum's department of Islamic art.
+"Rather, it's an inverted lense that reveals great diversity."

 This multi-faceted approach stresses the immense variety of artistic expression.